Refined unramified cohomology of schemes: Borel--Moore cohomology

 In what follows, we will usually write $\mu_{\ell^r}^{\otimes n}:=\Z/\ell^r(n)$.

-\begin{definition} Let $\VV$ be a constructible category of Noetherian schemes as in Defition \ref{def:V}.
+\begin{definition} Let $\VV$ be a constructible category of Noetherian schemes as in Definition \ref{def:V}.
 Let $\ell$ be a prime and let $R=\Z_\ell$.
-A twisted Borel--Moore cohomology theory on $\VV$ with coefficients in $\mathcal A\subset \Mod_{\Z_\ell}$ as in Definition \ref{def:Borel--Moore-cohomology} is called $\ell$-adic, if $\Z_\ell$, $\Q_\ell$, $\Q_\ell/\Z_\ell$, and $\Z/\ell^r$ for all $r\geq 1$ are contained in $\mathcal A$, such that the following holds: \begin{enumerate}[label=\textbf{P\arabic*}] \item Functoriality in the coefficients induces isomorphisms of functors
+A twisted Borel--Moore cohomology theory on $\VV$ with coefficients in $\mathcal A\subset \Mod_{\Z_\ell}$ (see Definition \ref{def:Borel--Moore-cohomology}) is called $\ell$-adic, if $\Z_\ell$, $\Q_\ell$, $\Q_\ell/\Z_\ell$, and $\Z/\ell^r$ for all $r\geq 1$ are contained in $\mathcal A$, such that the following holds: \begin{enumerate}[label=\textbf{P\arabic*}] \item Functoriality in the coefficients induces isomorphisms of functors

 \item For any $X\in \VV$, there is a long exact Bockstein sequence